 The Wagyu breed was selected by the Japanese for their physical endurance but yielded an accidental benefit.

-As the animals were selected over hundreds of years, extraordinary amounts of intramuscular fat developed to support their strenuous physical activity.
+As the animals were bred over hundreds of years, extraordinary amounts of intramuscular fat developed to support their strenuous physical activity.
 In premium steaks, intramuscular fat means marbling and marbling means flavor.
-This is one of the factors that makes Wagyu steaks so incredibly wonderful.
+This is one of the factors that makes Wagyu beef so incredibly wonderful.

 If you have not had the chance to try Wagyu, KC Cattle Company urges you to do yourself a favor and place an order today.